 Water and sanitation

-The Regional Office has helped countries in identifying contaminated groundwater and in preventing communities from using these as sources of drinking water while addressing strategies for both treatment and alternative safe water supplies and promoting safe sanitation practices.
+In areas of high risk for arsenic contamination, UNICEF has also helped countries to identify contaminated groundwater and prevent communities from using these as sources of drinking water.
+UNICEF continues to support development of strategies for water treatment, alternative safe water supplies, and promoting safe sanitation practices.

 In situation of emergencies, UNICEF leads the IASC WASH Cluster coordination, at the same time keeping focus on building the capacity of government and partners in emergency coordination, preparedness and response and for building community resilience.